jafo2128/pymonitoringapi/README.md

-pynagiosapi
+pymonitoringapi
 =================

-pynagiosapi is a Python module to interact with Nagios and Icinga over the web.
-It is intended to handle most of the Web UI actions that would commonly be triggered from within a script, i.e. enable/disable notifications or checks, schedule and delete downtime, check host or service status, etc.
+pymonitoringapi is a Python module to interact with and abstract the APIs of common monitoring systems (currently targeted at Nagios and Icinga, but can be expanded for anything with the same paradigms) the web.
+It is intended to handle most of the Web UI or API actions that would commonly be triggered from within a script, i.e. enable/disable notifications or checks, schedule and delete downtime, check host or service status, etc.

 For Nagios, this module uses BeautifulSoup to parse the HTML of the web